Arctvrvs/64-bit-CPU/docs/l1_icache.md

 The cache performs two tag and data lookups per cycle.
 On a miss the line is allocated in an MSHR entry (up to eight entries).
 Replacement uses a 7-bit pseudo-LRU per set.
 Before each lookup the virtual address is translated through the instruction TLB hierarchy (`tlb_l1` → `tlb_l2` → `page_walker`).
-Any translation fault prevents the fetch from completing.
-This module is a placeholder and does not implement the full cache logic yet.
+Translation misses or permission faults deassert the ready signal so the fetch stage stalls until the page walker supplies a physical address.
+This module remains a behavioral placeholder and does not implement full cache lookup logic yet.

 A small Python helper `L1ICache` in `rtl/cache/l1_icache.py` provides an in-memory model used by the unit tests.
 When supplied with a